 If this is the first time you are hearing about this, though, then we actually do not recommend trying it.
-The average skill level of players on the Internet has improved so much over the past few years that it’s virtually guaranteed that a new player will lose money over the medium to long-term.
+The average skill level of players on the internet has improved so much over the past few years that it’s virtually guaranteed that a new player will lose money over the long run.
 But hey, Ben made upwards of 6 figures playing online in poker in college, so we had to list it. 🙂

-There are several websites that will pay you to listen to audio and write down what is being said.
-It’s not the most fun work in the world, but if you are looking to make extra money, this is a viable option.
+There are several websites that will pay you to listen to audio and transcribe what is being said.
+It’s not the most fun work in the world, but it is easy, and if you are looking to make extra money, this is certainly a viable option.

 If you live near a university, there are likely all sorts of research studies looking for participants.
 While I was an undergrad at Virginia Tech, I got paid $500 to participate in a 6-week dietary study.
-The study provided all my meals and paid me, but I had to eat a 5,000 calorie diet of 50% fat for 6 weeks, plus I had multiple muscle biopsies, urine/blood testing, etc.
+The study provided all my meals and paid me, but I had to eat a 5,000 calorie diet of 50% fat for 6 weeks…plus I had multiple muscle biopsies, urine, and blood testing.

-Sign up to become a mock juror through eJury and you can get paid to help attorneys practice their skills in a mock trial.
+Sign up to become a mock juror through eJury and get paid to help attorneys practice their skills in a mock trial.